Body Snatchers (1993 film): Plot

 Steve Malone, an agent from the Environmental Protection Agency, is sent to a military base in Alabama to test possible effects on the surrounding ecological system caused by military actions.
-With him is his teenage daughter from his first marriage, Marti, his second wife Carol, and Marti's half brother Andy.
+With him are Marti, his teenage daughter from his first marriage; Carol, his second wife; and Andy, Marti's half-brother.
 On their way to the base, they stop at a gas station.
-In the restroom, Marti is threatened by an MP member with a knife.
-When he notices her fear, he lets go of her, satisfied that she shows an emotional response.
-Before she leaves the room, he warns her, "they get you when you sleep".
+In the restroom, Marti is threatened by an MP with a knife.
+When he notices her fear, he warns, "They get you when you sleep.", and lets her go.

 Steve and his family move into their new home on the base, and Marti makes friends with the base commander's daughter Jenn.
-On his first day in day care, Andy runs away because he is recognized as an outsider among the other somehow conformist children.
+On his first day in day care, Andy runs away because he is recognized as an outsider among the other conformist children.
 He is picked up and brought home by helicopter pilot Tim.
-Marti and Tim quickly feel attracted to each other.
-Meanwhile, while examining soil samples, Steve is approached by medical officer Major Collins, who asks him about psychological effects, particularly narcophobia (the fear of sleep), and their possible relation to toxication of the environment.
-Steve believes that a physiological reaction would be more likely.
+Marti and Tim are attracted to each other.
+While examining soil samples, Steve is asked by medical officer Major Collins if the toxication of the environment could have caused an ongoing rash of people afraid to sleep and believing their loved ones are imposters.

-In the evening, Marti and Jenn go to the bar attended by the station's military personnel, where they meet not only Tim but also the MP who threatened Marti at the gas station.
-He denies that they ever met before.
-That night, a group of soldiers can be seen picking giant pods from the river running by the base.
+In the evening, Marti and Jenn go to the bar attended by the station's military personnel, where they meet Tim and the MP who threatened Marti at the gas station.
+With no emotion, he denies that they ever met before.
+A group of soldiers pick giant pods from the river running by the base.
 When Andy wakes up and enters his mother's room, Carol's body crumbles to dust, while a naked soulless double emerges from the closet.
-Nobody believes Andy's story that his real mother is dead and the person pretending to be Carol is only an impostor.
+Nobody believes Andy's story that his real mother is dead.

-The following night, Marti and her father are nearly "taken over" too by duplicates emerging from the giant pods.
+The following day, Steve witnesses an accidental injury on a soldier that makes no sense.
+Steve takes a sample from the injured soldier's suit and speaks to a friend over the phone about examining the specimen.
+That night, Marti falls asleep during a bath and tendrils emerging from the giant pods enter her mouth and nose.
+Carol coaxes Steve to sleep and tendrils enter him as well.
+Marti wakes, rips the tendrils from her face, rushes into Steve's room, and wakes him.
+The tendril removal causes doubles of Marti and Steve to collapse and dissolve.
 Carol attempts to convince Steve that the takeover is a good thing, claiming that it ends confusion and anger.
-She also claims that there's no place to go, as the events at the base are not an isolated incident.
-Steve is almost shocked and saddened into compliance, but Marti and Andy drag him out the door.
-Carol emits a shrill and mechanical scream that alerts other "pod people" to the presence of a human being.
-Now the majority in numbers, they swarm over the base chasing the remaining humans.
+She also claims that there is no place to go, as the events at the base are not an isolated incident.
+Steve, Marti, and Andy flee the house.
+Carol emits a mechanical scream that alerts other pod people.
+Now the majority, they swarm over the base chasing the remaining humans.
+Tim is attacked by his friends but escapes.